While some days it’s hard to focus on the eternal and invisible, it’s more important than ever to root ourselves in a security that will last forever.

 2. Let others know you’re home.
 If you do leave the light on, literally, might that warm glow welcome someone who needs to hear about Jesus?
 What if you left your garage door up, even after the Saturday yard work is done?
 Have your children play in the front yard instead of the fenced in backyard.
 Draw chalk, ride bikes, play catch and invite other neighbor kids to your yard to join the fun.

-Just a few weeks before her death at age 89, Vonette Bright, who was dying of leukemia, said to her helper that day, “I wonder who God has for me to talk to and encourage today?”
+Just a few weeks before her death from leukemia at age 89, Vonette Bright, who helped her husband Bill found Campus Crusade for Christ, said to her helper, “I wonder who God has for me to talk to and encourage today?”
 I readily admit I don’t ask God this question nearly enough.

 Will you join me in asking our God who we can encourage each day?